Our Science department believe in ‘Discovering Science in the universe through hands-on investigation, discussion and enquiry.’

 Overview of topics:

-The topics are revisited each year which helps students make connections between big ideas.
-Working scientifically also allows our students to work in similar ways to scientists, with our curriculum providing comprehensive coverage of working scientifically.
-We develop four key skills: analysing patterns and data, communicating scientific ideas, scientific enquiry, and problem solving.
+The topics are revisited each year in a helical structure which helps students make connections between big ideas.
+Working scientifically also allows our students to work in similar ways to scientists, with our curriculum providing comprehensive coverage of this.
+We develop four key skills: analysing patterns and data, communicating scientific ideas, scientific enquiry, and problem-solving.

 Please download the document below to see an overview of the AQA science syllabus.